Wal33D/Processes_N_Pipes-C/README.md

 - **Palindrome and Return a Message**: Creates a palindrome from the input string.
 - **Perform a Random Math Operation on a Number**: Executes a random math operation on a provided number.

-Additionally, the introduction of a 3-second delay between parent and child communications offers insights into how processes interact with timing considerations.
+Additionally, communications are delayed by default to better highlight process interaction.
+You can override the default 3‑second pause by providing a delay value on the command line when starting the program.

 ## 💡 Contribute & Learn